TobiasDev/relaxed-dark/relaxed-dark-color-palette.md

 Link:                                       	#749BAAff
     RGBA:                                       rgba(210, 198, 198, 1)

 ## Coding
 **These colors are subject to change as I discover issues or improvements as I'm using this**

-### Todo
-- [ ] I need to go over these colors since I have tried them in some other apps but are running into issue (E.G. UELI)

 - #D9B559 x 27 	- E.G. Keywords (div, const, etc.)
 - #E8D39B x 32 	- E.G. Entity names
 - #AE9B98 x 19 	- E.G. Variables